This trend graph shows the popularity of sales management as a discipline and search term in the previous 12 months.

 The development on the technology front is happening regularly and shows no sign of stopping.

-Every business must deploy AI and automation for improving the effectiveness of their sales team’s efforts.
+Every business must deploy AI and automation for improving the effectiveness of its sales team’s efforts.

 2. Invest In SDR training